naivebird/gym-buddy-finder/README.md

 cd gym-buddy-finder
 docker-compose up --build -d
 ```
-For development purposes, run this command to start the MySQL database and phpMyAdmin services:
+For development purposes, run this command to start the MySQL database and phpMyAdmin:
 ```
 docker-compose up -d mysql phpmyadmin
 ```